MetanoKid/coding-scars/_drafts/sublime-syntax-highlighting.md

 Sublime Text lets you create your own syntax definitions and its highlighting through their own data files.
 Each syntax definition mainly consists of 2+1 files:

-  * **sublime-syntax** file: defines the structure of the syntax you are targetting.
+  * **.sublime-syntax** file: defines the structure of the syntax you are targetting.
-  * **tmTheme** file: defines styling for each capture you performed with the previous file.
+  * **.tmTheme** file: defines styling for each match you performed within the previous file.
-  * **sublime-settings** file: allows the user to create some properties for when the syntax is in use.
+  * **.sublime-settings** file: allows the user to create some properties to use when the syntax is in use.

 We'll walk through all of them as we progress through the following section.

 # Case study: unreadable log files

-Okay, so this is the sample log file we're using:
+Okay, so this is the sample log file we have:

 {% highlight text %}
 [I][LUA|COMP][4.59023] Compiling Lua file 'Enemies/AwesomeEnemy/Load.lua'